 I realize not every one is a former preschool and Kindergarten teacher like I am.
 That’s okay!
 I believe every parent can homeschool their preschooler.
 You can’t mess this up!
 Do what you and your child love.
 Tackle one thing at a time.

 Homeschooling your preschooler doesn’t require expensive supplies or detailed schedules.
-Elizabeth shows you how easy it is to use what you have to teach your child.

 If you are interested in homeschooling your preschooler, I hope seeing our simple homeschool schedule helped show you that it doesn’t have to be complicated to work.
 You can do this, Mom!
 Have fun with your child as you learn together!